JB55Matthews/Seam-Carving/README.md

 the lowest energy total path.
 This gets added to our seam.
 Then, seam[i] = min(rowOF(seam[i-1])[i-1], rowOF(seam[i])[i-1], rowOF(seam[i-1])[i+1]).
 We simply follow the minimum path down from the starting pixel of the seam.
 This results in a seam as shown above.
 Then we recreate the original image, ignoring these pixels, and a seam has been removed from the image.

-To cut a large amount of this image, we just repeat this process, idetnifying and cutting new seams.
+To cut a large amount of this image, we just repeat this process, identifying and cutting new seams.